Lean Manufacturing Apps

 There are many techniques for doing Root Cause Analysis, and we’ve seen our customers taking the traditional tools (such as the one pictured on the left) and turning them into digital apps.
 For example, some of our customers used Tulip to build a “5 Whys” app.
 “5 Whys” is a technique used to find the root cause of a defect or problem by repeating the question “Why” until the root cause is found.
 Each answer of the question forms the basis of the next question.
 The technique was formally developed by Taiichi Ohno and used at Toyota.
 In other companies, the method appears in different forms (3 whys, etc.).
 Using Tulip to digitize the process has several advantages.
 First, it collects data from the process and leaves a record of the reasoning used to find and solve the root cause of the problem.
 This data can be valuable in the future or for other team members as they look for improvement opportunities (they can prevent the cause from arising in the first place!).
 Second, it gives managers visibility into who is actively doing this type of Kaizen event and allows them to provide real-time feedback.

-Another famous root cause analysis technique are Fishbone Diagrams.
+Another famous root cause analysis technique is Fishbone Diagrams.
 Also called cause-and-effect diagrams or Ishikawa Diagrams, they were invented by Kaoru Ishikawa a Japanese quality control expert.
 They are called Fishbone diagrams for their shape, with the “defect” shown as the fish’s head (facing to the right) and the causes extending to the left as fish bones.
 The ribs branch out of the backbone for major causes, with sub-branches for root-causes, to as many levels as required.